 Preventing Proud Flesh involves proper wound care from the outset.
 Initial cleaning and dressing of wounds to protect them from infection and disturbance are critical.

-Also, minimize movement of the affected area and ensuring a clean healing environment.
+Also, minimize movement of the affected area and ensure a clean healing environment.

 Treatment